Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Charge creation and Multiple Scattering Expansions

-Note that $p_{2}$ must be negative in order to fulfill the boundary conditions, since a negative energy plane wave with positive momentum moves from right to left \cite{manogue,greiner}.

-The amplitudes $\bar{B}_{1}$ and $\bar{A}_{2}$ of the step correspond to the amplitudes $r_{l}^{i}$ and $t_{l}^{i}$ of the barrier MSE, Eq. (\ref{iter}).
-The other amplitudes are obtained by considering a step described by the potential $V\theta\left( L-x\right) $ (this gives $r_{r}^{i}$ and $t_{r} ^{i}$) or the same step (\ref{scv}) but with a wave coming from the right (``outgoing'' boundary condition) at $x=0$ (to get $r_{l}^{o}$ and $t_{l}^{o} $), as detailed in Appendix A. By inserting the values for these elementary scattering amplitudes into the MSE of Eq. (\ref{iter}), we obtain the scattering amplitudes for the rectangular barrier.
-These amplitudes converge if
+The amplitudes $\bar{B}_{1}$ and $\bar{A}_{2}$ of the step correspond to the amplitudes $r_{l}^{i}$ and $t_{l}^{i}$ of the barrier MSE, Eq. (\ref{iter}). $r_{r}^{i}$ and $t_{r}^{i}$ are obtained by considering the step $V\theta\left( L-x\right) $, and $r_{l}^{o}$ and $t_{l}^{o}$ arise from the step $V\theta(x)$ with a wave coming from the right (see Appdx B).
+By inserting the values for these elementary scattering amplitudes into the MSE of Eq. (\ref{iter}), we obtain the scattering amplitudes for the rectangular barrier.
+These amplitudes converge if $|(p_{1}-p_{2})/(p_{1}+p_{2})|<1$ in which case it can be checked that the amplitudes $A_{j}$ and $B_{j}$ match the ones obtained by using the connection formulas at the boundaries.